David-Jackson/Android-Nanodegree/07-capstone-design/README.md

 - Allows users to add photos and text during or after the activity.
 - Allows users to import past activities from Google Fit API.
 - Allows users to view past activities.
+- The app will pull static map images with path data from the Google Maps Static API on a per request basis and will use an Intent Service to do so.
+- The app will be solely written in the Java Programming Language.
+- The app will retrieve all hardcoded strings from the strings.xml file.
+- The app will be designed with RTL layout switching to support accessibility on RTL supported languages.

 ## User Interface Mockups